themattspiral/fast-prng-wasm/docs/js-api.md

 # fast-prng-wasm

-JavaScript API - Can be used within any environment that supports WebAssembly, (e.g. most modern browsers and Node runtimes).
+JavaScript API - Can be used from any environment that supports WebAssembly.
+See project README for compatability details.

 ## Enumerations